lyonk6/PriusTask/README.md

 /PutTask       | Task           | 200
 /PostTask      | Task           | 200

-To get a list of tasks to do call `/PostTaskTouch`.
+To get a list of tasks, use `/PostTaskTouch`.
 If a TaskTouch object is marked as `COMPLETED`, `DISMISSED` or `START_UP` an array of 20 tasks is returned.
 Otherwise and an empty task list is returned.

 ## Database